chrismbryant/anchor-vector-optimization/README.md

 This map-shading task can be framed as a probabilistic binary classification problem if we consider each spot on the globe as having some probability between 0 and 1 of being _safe_.
 There are plenty of algorithms that we could employ to tackle this problem (e.g. k-nearest-neighbors, support vector machines, neural networks, etc.), but let's see if we can approach the problem from a different perspective.
 We think that the friendly civilization has some central bases, so we might guess that those bases have the strongest defenses against the hostile civilization.
 As long as we are close to any one of these bases, we can reason, no matter which base we choose, we will be safe.
 The farther away we get from any base, the weaker the defenses become, and the greater danger we place ourselves in.

 Unfortunately, the explorers' expedition was limited, so we don't know for sure how many central bases there are or exactly where on the planet they are positioned.
-In the absence of such detailed information, we can start our mathematical inquiry by guessing that the friendly civilization has just fixed number (e.g. 4) of central bases.
+In the absence of such detailed information, we can start our mathematical inquiry by guessing that the friendly civilization has just a fixed number (e.g. 4) of central bases.
 The question now becomes: how can we best estimate the location of each of those central bases?

 [Back to top](#Contents)